Tolantongo: Management of resort area

 The resort does not have the usual managerial structure.
 The grottos and the resort belong to the “Socieded Cooperative Ejidal “Grutas Tolantongo””(Cooperative Ejido Society of the Tolantongo Grottos).
 This association was formed 30 years ago by the 112 families that own the ejido (a type of communal property) (Bowman), called San Cristobal.
 This ejido has about 5,200 hectares, with only 40 open to the public.
 All workers belong to these ejido families and dress similarly, no matter what their job.
 While certain jobs do pay more, these rotate among members.
 Each family gets a vote in the affairs of the ejido.
 The project was launched in the 1970s with neither outside expertise nor government help and still functions without outside resources.
 A percentage of the resort’s profits are reinvested back into the enterprise.
 While today the park and resort are well-run and tranquil, the enterprise had problems with drugs, violence and vandalism when it first began.
 Working with local authorities, they created barriers to control access and gained permission to carry firearms as deputies to patrol ejido land.
 Despite the problems and the lack of governmental help, the ejido association has managed to preserve much of the resort and the ejido land around it in its natural state.

 Most of the canyon area is owned by the association but two ejidos share the area, each owning one side of the canyon.
 The side with La Gloria is owned by another ejido, La Mesa, and charges separately.

-Other information

-The resort is open every day with pools, a restaurant, and grocery store, in addition to the three hotels and campgrounds.
-Buses run from Mexico City to Ixmiquilpan.
-From there small buses run to Tolantongo, traveling that route four to nine times each day.
-Visitors also arrive by car.